Skip to main content

 +Do I need a full translation of the divorce judgment?

-Not blindly.
 Translate what the municipality or consulate actually needs to read to confirm the dissolution of the marriage and process the file.

 +Is recent civil-status evidence really that important?